 For dementia patients: “Your mom seems comfortable in her current setting.
 I worry a hospitalization would produce fear and agitation.
 If she became sick with a serious infection, would you want to focus on comfort care in place?”

-Please contact us, if you feel a patient needs comfort-focused care for an acute respiratory illness they are unlikely to survive.
+Please contact us if you feel a patient needs comfort-focused care for an acute respiratory illness, and they are unlikely to survive.
 Even if there isn’t time to admit to hospice, we can help you with respiratory comfort ideas.